shorebirdtech/ffi_test/README.md

 dart run run_ffi_tests.dart > ffi_tests_output.txt
 ```

 And go get some coffee.
 It takes a while.
+You can pass the flag `-v` or
+`--verbose` to the test harness to see what commands it is running.